Spring Lake

 Columbia County, WisconsinEutrophic

 Spring Lake pulls a D on the LakeGrade rubric — phosphorus loading and limited clarity hold it below the Wisconsin average.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Eurasian watermilfoil is established at Spring Lake, which can dampen recreational access and pressure the native plant community.
 Bass fishing is part of the appeal: the species list runs to 3, anchored by largemouth and/or smallmouth bass.
-A documented public access point at Spring Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2023-09-06.
 Grade methodology: LakeGrade methodology.